antoine-germain/antoine-germain.github.io/content/_index.md

 I am a postdoctoral fellow at the [University of Pennsylvania School of Social Policy and Practice](https://sp2.upenn.edu/).
 I hold a PhD in Economics from [CORE/LIDAM, UCLouvain](https://uclouvain.be/en/research-institutes/lidam)  obtained in June 2025 as part of the [European Doctoral Program](https://www.edpqe.eu/).

-I am on the 2025-2026 **academic job market** and available for interviews at ASSA and EEA meetings.
+I am on the 2025-2026 **academic job market** and available for interviews.

 My research fields are public economics, labor economics and social choice theory.
-I evaluate public policies when agents have heterogeneous tastes or when labor markets are imperfect.
+I evaluate public policies when agents have heterogeneous tastes and when labor markets are imperfect.

 ## Contact